ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 - Athlete column is matched by object equality as the same column definition instance is provided to the grid each time.
 - Age column is matched by `colId`.
 The `colId` is needed as the column has no `field` attribute.
 - All other columns except Country are matched using the `field` attribute.
-- Country column is not matched as it's a different object instance and has not `colId` or `field` attributes.
+- Country column is not matched as it's a different object instance and has no `colId` or `field` attributes.

 <grid-example title='Matching Columns' name='matching-columns' type='mixed' options='{ "modules": true }'></grid-example>